 Visit the Natural History Museum

-This is an excellent spot to learn about the archaeological history of Arusha, and to pick up some info on the city’s German colonial history.
+This is an excellent spot to learn about the archaeological history of Arusha, and to pick up info on the city’s German colonial history.
 It’s housed in an old German boma (fort) that dates back to the early 1900s.
 The museum has three parts, including a wing dedicated to the evolution of humans; much of what we know about the topic comes from fossils unearthed in Tanzania.

 Wander through the Cultural Heritage Centre

-The best place to get an understanding of the Tanzanian culture and pick up some souvenirs is the Cultural Heritage Centre on the outskirts of Arusha.
+The best place to get an understanding of Tanzanian culture and pick up some souvenirs is the Cultural Heritage Centre on the outskirts of Arusha.
 This unique attraction is a combination of mask museum, curio shop, spice centre, antique store, and precious stone counter.
 The Centre has hosted many famous people in the past, including former U.S. president Bill Clinton and his daughter, Chelsea.